 How to Apply:

 You may request the cost by writing to us or emailing us at email@example.com.
 Include your name, retirement registration number, and a copy of your Certificate of Release or Discharge from Active Duty papers (DD-214).
-You may also download an Application for Military Service Credit Under Article 20-RSSL (RS5509) .
+You may also download an Application for Military Service Credit Under Article 20-Retirement and Social Security Law (RSSL) (RS5509) .
 The form must be printed, completed and mailed or emailed to the Retirement System.